Strausss-com/Strausss-com.github.io/README.md

 - Long walkthrough - <a href="https://youtu.be/eYzcQZDt4AE">Video</a>

 ## Arrival
-- See "Getting in" video - code 2x at the top, keysafe  at the bottom, key is annoying
+- See "Getting in" video - door code 2x at the top (or chip), keysafe at the bottom, key is annoying
 - Turn up heaters if needed

 **ONLY** if instructed: